Right to be forgotten: European Union and United Kingdom

-In December 2022, the judges in Luxembourg further extended the Right to be Forgotten in the case C-460/20 TU, RE vs Google LLC.
-The case relates to two managers of a group of investment companies, who argued that three unflattering news articles should be ‘de-referenced’ from the search engine results of Google, when searching for their names.
-They claimed that the information presented in the articles was factually wrong, which raised the question whether search engine operators need to check the accuracy of the information.
-Additionally, the applicants required that photographs showing them on preview images — or thumbnails — when carrying out a search, ought to be removed.
+In December 2022, the judges in Luxembourg further extended the right to be forgotten in the case C-460/20 TU, RE v Google LLC.
+The case related to two managers of a group of investment companies, who argued that three unflattering news articles should be 'de-referenced' from the search engine results of Google, when searching for their names.
+They claimed that the information presented in the articles was wrong factually, which raised the question whether search engine operators need to check the accuracy of the information.
+Additionally, the applicants required that photographs showing them in preview images – or thumbnails – when carrying out a search ought to be removed.
 In this judgment the European Court of Justice largely agreed with the request of the applicants.
 Search engine operators such as Google are required to de-reference the respective information, if a person who seeks de-referencing submits 'relevant and sufficient' evidence capable of substantiating his or her request, and thereby manifests the inaccuracy of the information found (para.
 72).
-For thumbnails an independent assessment must be carried out, but essentially the same thinking applies.
+For thumbnails an independent assessment must be performed, but essentially the same thinking applies.

+Europe's jurisdiction of data also extends beyond its borders into countries that does not have "adequate" protections.
+For instance, Europe's transfer of data to vulnerable countries are limited, resulting in companies like Google and Amazon establishing European data centers to quarantine data from Europe.